ZettaiVR/CVR-Mods/README.md

 Some mods can trigger an error that results in constraints not executing at the right time, and not following IK.
 This fixes that.

+## MenuDisable
+Disable the update of the quick menu and the main menu when they are not in view.

 Updated/recompiled for new CVR version:

 ## FastNetIK